Everything you need to know to easily build an awesome charcuterie and cheese board including our favorites meats, cheeses and extras!

 • baguette – sliced and toasted in the oven

 We tend to pair our charcuterie and cheese boards with sauvignon blanc because it goes so great with cheese.
-Our go-to is this Kim Crawford Sauvignon Blanc.

 You want to look for wines that have lower tannins, lower alcohol content and higher acidity.
 Champagne, sparkling wines and rieslings go great with charcuterie and cheese boards as well.